Skip to main content

 • “Once they sort out performance issues it will be a good game I think.”

-• “My biggest concern is the fact that when I try to load my saves it takes me to a black screen and does nothing, so the 9 hours I had played are in the trash; on top of all the performance issues I can barely run the game on medium settings with some on low, even if my computer sets itself to high and epic graphics.
-The AI seems way more powerful than my last save, with enemies taking 4-6 moves each turn while I can barely manage 2 moves.
-They should have released the game in a better state; with the console version this spring, this game is a hot mess and I've been waiting for a good turn-based game since XCOM 2.”
+• “My biggest concern is the fact when I try to load my saves it takes me to a black screen and does nothing, so the 9 hours I had played is in the trash.
+On top of all the performance issues, I can barely run the game on medium settings, some even on low, even if my computer sets itself to high and epic graphics.
+When I started a new playthrough the AI seemed way more powerful than my last save; enemies took 4-6 moves each turn while I could barely manage 2 moves.
+They should have released the game in a better state; with the console version this spring, the game is a hot mess.
+I've been waiting for a good turn-based game since XCOM 2.”

 • “Broken animations, disappearing textures, performance issues (even on an RTX 5090), and tons of bugs, including a black screen after the scene where you flee the attack, make the game super clunky and unplayable as it is.”